Useful Contacts - Within Our Jurisdiction

-Amendments to the Ombudsman Act were proclaimed on June 1, 2014 and, as a result, the authority of the Ombudsman’s Office has been expanded to include nursing homes, special care homes, specialized care beds, community residences and home support services provided under Long Term Care or the Disability Support Programs.
+Amendments to the Ombud Act were proclaimed on June 1, 2014 and, as a result, the authority of the Ombud’s Office has been expanded to include nursing homes, special care homes, specialized care beds, community residences and home support services provided under Long Term Care or the Disability Support Programs.

-The primary responsibility for seniors in care facilities rests with the Department of Healthy and Inclusive Communities and the Department of Social Development; however, the Office of the Ombudsman may provide guidance.
+The primary responsibility for seniors in care facilities rests with the Department of Healthy and Inclusive Communities and the Department of Social Development; however, the Office of the Ombud may provide guidance.

-As necessary, Ombudsman representatives will assist seniors and their families in navigating through government processes, advising them of avenues of appeal and participate on committees relating to seniors issues.
+As necessary, Ombud representatives will assist seniors and their families in navigating through government processes, advising them of avenues of appeal and participate on committees relating to seniors issues.

 Landlord and Tenant (Residential) Inquiries

 Complaints and inquiries about renting may be made to the Office of the Rentalsman at 1-888-832-2762 or. www.snb.ca About the Office of the Rentalsman.
 If you have tried to resolve the problem, but you remain concerned that there has been unfairness, you may contact the Office of the Ombud and we will review your concerns.

 These links are provided for information purposes only.

 The Office of the Ombud is not responsible for their content.